-- SVXY (XIV) and VXX medium and long term trend following.
+- SVXY (XIV) and VXX medium-term trend following.
 The majority of strategies I found, trade both or one of these ETP.
 The aim is to reduce the drawdowns and volatility while participating in most of the upside of short volatility ETF SVXY (or near identical XIV).
 The main reason I use moving average cross over signals here is, that these generate slightly different entry times from the other sub-strategy signals.

-- Medium term rule: entry SVXY on moving average cross 8 day SVXY SMA above 60 day SVXY SMA and contango > 0 and S&P 500 > 275 day SMA; exit SVXY on moving average cross 8 day SVXY SMA below 60 day SVXY SMA or contango < -1,5% (this avoids whipsaws when contango only briefly turns slightly negative); position size 5%-10% NAV.
+- Entry SVXY on moving average cross 9 day SVXY SMA above 60 day SVXY SMA and contango > 0 and S&P 500 > 275 day SMA; exit SVXY on moving average cross 9 day SVXY SMA below 60 day SVXY SMA or contango < -1,5%; position size 10%-15% NAV.